SERENYX LEAGUE

 Division placement is determined by the highest peak Skill Rating achieved in 3v3 Standard or 2v2 Doubles during the current season and previous three (3) Rocket League seasons.

-- Players may never compete below assigned division
+- Players may never compete below their assigned division

 - Players may be moved up, but never down

-- Teams placed based on highest-ranked eligible player
+- Teams are placed based on the highest-ranked eligible player

 These rules prevent intentional under-ranking and protect competitive integrity.